musingsofadeadpoet/heart-disease-ml/README.md

 # Heart Disease Prediction with Machine Learning 🫀
-This project is an end-to-end machine learning pipeline aimed at predicting the likelihood of heart disease based on clinical data.
+This project is an end-to-end machine learning pipeline aiming to predict the likelihood of heart disease based on clinical data.

 ## Overview
 Cardiovascular diseases have long been a leading cause of mortality worldwide.
 In this project, I aim to use machine learning techniques to predict the presence of heart disease based on key health indicators.
 The dataset used is the Cleveland Heart Disease dataset taken from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/45/heart+disease).